KolbySnider/Remnant/README.md

 This project builds on foundational work from several open-source security research projects.
 The following projects were referenced, adapted, or directly influenced the design:

 **[TrustedSec](https://github.com/trustedsec)**
 The COFFLoader implementation and BOF ecosystem are heavily inspired by TrustedSec's open-source tooling.
 The `beacon_compatibility` shim's KERNEL32$, ADVAPI32$, NTDLL$, and related thunk definitions draw directly from their BOF development headers.
-The included BOF modules follow the TrustedSec BOF authoring conventions. `inject.c` is attributed to Connor McGarr (@33y0re).
+The included BOF modules follow the TrustedSec BOF authoring conventions.

 **[Havoc C2](https://github.com/HavocFramework/Havoc)**
 The wire protocol framing, command ID namespace conventions, and the batch-package architecture were influenced by Havoc's agent-server communication design.
 The `PKG_FLAG_BATCH` pattern for coalescing multiple task results into a single checkin is modeled after Havoc's packet batching approach.